 Call 311 to request help for individuals experiencing homelessness who may need support.

-If residents have concerns related to a new encampment, they are advised to contact 311 to provide details and the location of the encampment.
+If residents have concerns related to a new encampment, they can contact 311 to provide details and the location of the encampment.

-The City will respond to new, established, or growing encampment locations by deploying various City resources and outreach services to respond and engage with occupants to determine their needs and offer services.
+The City will respond to new, established, or growing encampment locations by deploying various City resources and outreach services to respond and engage with individuals to determine their needs and offer services.

 Telephone support for individuals seeking access to emergency shelter.